 Only contributions are taxed for Roth IRAs, so both capital gains and distributions from a Roth account will never be taxed again.
 Thus, stocks which historically experience more growth are better placed in a Roth account, if possible, because the growth will neither be taxed as capital gains or as income.

 Every other kind of IRA has distributions taxed.
 This means the more the assets in the IRA grow, the more tax the owner will owe when the money is withdrawn.
 As a result, IRAs are beautiful places to purchase the stability side of the investments, such as bonds.
-Because of their odd tax rules, it also is slightly tax advantageous to purchase REITs in an IRA over a Taxable.
+Because of their odd tax rules, it also is slightly tax advantageous to purchase real estate investment trusts (REITs) in an IRA over a Taxable account.

 Taxable accounts, such as Joint or Trust accounts, are always taxed.
 The contributions are post-tax money and capital gains are taxed as well.
 As a result, purchases made in a taxable account can get trapped in their security selection by the penalty of capital gains.
 For this reason, taxable accounts should be as balanced as possible.